ckeditor/ckeditor5/docs/updating/update-to-40.md

 ### Changes to the image feature

 This release introduces changes connected with the image `width` and `height` attributes.
 These are now preserved while loading editor content.
 Images without their size specified will automatically gain natural image size on any interaction with the image within the editor.
-Due to this new behavior, the `width` and `height` attributes are now used to preserve the image's natural width and height and the model attribute name of a resized image is now changed to `resizedWidth`.
+Due to this new behavior, the `width` and `height` attributes are now used to preserve the image's natural width and height.
+The model attribute name of a resized image is now changed to `resizedWidth` and a new `resizeHeight` attribute has been added.

 The `srcset` model attribute which provides parameters for responsive images, has been simplified.
 It is no longer an object `{ data: "...", width: "..." }`, but the value that was previously stored in the `data` part.